opdavies/oliverdavies.uk/source/_pages/index.md

 ## You're already running my code in production

 I've contributed code to Drupal core and written popular contributed Drupal modules and themes, PHP and JavaScript libraries, and Tailwind CSS plugins.

 ---

+## What does it include?

+{# TODO: add more information about each of these. #}

+- Analysis and audit
+- Roadmap and planning
+- Implementation and maintenance
+- Team training
+- Ongoing advisory

+**Looking for something else?** I also offer fixed-scope consulting engagements and one-time advisory calls.
+[Book a short exploratory call]({{page.urls.exploratory_call}}) to see if we'd be a good match.

+---